What is a Functioning Alcoholic?

 The first sign of a functioning alcoholic is drinking regularly.
 They may frequently drink to excess and as they have built a tolerance to alcohol over time, they may not necessarily appear drunk or suffer from an obvious hangover the next day.

-It may seem as though they always have a drink in their hand and they may try to justify or find excuses to have a drink, such as saying that they’ve had a stressful day at work, they need it to unwind before bed or they want to celebrate that it’s finally the weekend.
+It may seem as though they always have a drink in their hand or are drinking alcohol daily.
+They may try to justify or find excuses to have a drink, such as saying that they’ve had a stressful day at work, they need it to unwind before bed or they want to celebrate that it’s finally the weekend.

 Having a social life that revolves around alcohol